trallnag/prometheus-fastapi-instrumentator/README.md

 ```

 With this single line FastAPI is instrumented and all Prometheus metrics used
-in the FastAPI app can be exported via ethe endpoint `/metrics`.
+in the FastAPI app can be exported via the `/metrics` endpoint.

 The exporter includes the single metric `http_request_duration_seconds`.
 Basically everything around it can be configured and deactivated.
 These